An elementary approach to rigorous approximation of invariant measures: Implementing the algorithm

 The main issue that remains to be solved is the computation of the number of iterations $N$ needed for the Ulam approximation $L_{\delta}$ to contract to $1/2$ the space of average $0$ vectors as explained in Section \ref{secitem3}.

 In some way, we already assessed this question while we were computing the iterations of the simplex; the vectors $e_1-e_j$, with $j=1,\ldots,k$ are a base for the space of average $0$ vectors, so, while computing rigorously the eigenvector, we can compute also the number of iterations needed to contract the simplex.
-We have to be careful since we do not know the matrix $P_{k}$ of the Ulam approximation $L_{\delta}$ explicitly but we know only its approximation $\Pi$.
-To compute the number of iterations needed by $L_{\delta }$ to contract the space of average $0$ vectors to $1/2$, we need to use a chain of inequalities to give an upper bound to the norm of $L_{\delta }^{j}|_{V}$, for $j$ an integer, using again Theorem \ref{gen}.
+We have to be careful since we do not know the matrix $P_{k}$ of the Ulam approximation $L_{\delta}$ explicitly but we know only its approximation $\tilde{P}_k$.

 Indeed (see Section \ref{secitem3})